-King Cake is typically available at bakeries until Ash Wednesday and the start of Lent.
+King cake is typically available at bakeries until Ash Wednesday and the start of Lent.
 So indulge in sweets, sugar and libations this Mardi Gras—Feb.
-28—and don’t forget the King Cake.
+13—and don’t forget the king cake.
 Here are a few spots around town to grab yours.

 - Henri’s Bakery

-With a French focus, Henri’s Bakery in Sandy Springs specializes in cakes and pastries.
-They are offering King Cakes with cream cheese, cinnamon and almond fillings in three sizes: small ($17.95), medium ($27.95) and large ($40.95).
+With a French focus, Henri’s Bakery specializes in cakes and pastries.
+They are offering King Cakes with cream cheese, cinnamon and almond fillings in three sizes: small ($17.99), medium ($27.99) and large ($40.99).
 The small cake serves approximately 10 people, while the medium serves 16 and the large serves 24.
+The bakery recommends placing orders two days in advance.
 To place an order, call 404-256-7934.

 - Dutch Monkey Doughnuts